Migration, Media, and the Public: Unpacking media effects on public beliefs about immigration and attitudes towards immigrants and refugees

 Immigration in Europe: The role of media in shaping attitudes towards immigration

 The research applies a longitudinal, cross-national perspective to study media effects on European beliefs and attitudes toward immigration.
-Through means of a secondary analysis of data from the European Social Survey (ESS), it is investigated how intergroup relations play out across 19 European countries considering the media environment as a contextual variable that explains variations in aggregate public attitudes towards immigration.
-We find significant differences in attitudes across different media systems and positive effects of the quality of the media landscape on pro-immigration attitudes.
-A second study investigates the effects of cognitive mobilization on immigration attitudes by considering media salience as a moderating variable in four European countries.
-Results indicate that increased media salience has a direct negative effect on public attitudes, however, it has a positive indirect effect on pro-immigration attitudes for a cognitively higher mobilized population.
+Through means of a secondary analysis of data from the European Social Survey (ESS), it is investigated how intergroup relations play out across 19 European countries.
+Considering the media environment as a contextual variable, we find significant differences in attitudes across different media systems in Europe.
+A clear trend can be observed, the higher the quality of media landscape the more positive are the attitudes.
+Another study investigates the effects of mere exposure on immigration attitudes in six European countries.
+We find that mere presence of news related to immigration topic leads to increased pro-immigration attitudes.
+However, these vary depending on individuals’ cognitive skills and motivation to process political information as well as their political ideology.
 For future work, it is planned to carry out a longitudinal content analysis of national news media on the topic of immigration in six European countries by applying semi-automated content analysis.
 This data will be combined with the survey data from the ESS to study macro-level media effects on beliefs about immigration and attitudes towards immigration.
 Publications are forthcoming.

 Media coverage on migrants and the success of right-wing parties